terpnetwork/TERPXDAO/packages/storybook/README.md

 ## Support

-If you have any questions, reach out to noah (@noahsaso) on Discord.
+If you have any questions, reach out to noah (@xiti) on Discord.